What is the Difference Between a Copywriter and a Content Writer?

 This will include writing web pages, blogs, articles on anything, social media posts, white papers, e-books and educational/informative literature.
 The point is not just communicating information but writing something that the reader will engage with.
 It will build trust, leading to a relationship.
 It will place your brand as a voice of authority in your field, growing credibility, again, developing trust.

 What Makes a Great Content Writer?

 Content writing covers a broad scope within a writer's capability.
 So they tend to specialise in particular areas.
-Even if they are considered ‘generalist’, writers will still have areas they prefer to enter, such a the financial world, or facilities management.
+Even if they are considered ‘ a generalist’, writers will still have areas they prefer to enter, such as the financial world or facilities management.
 Maybe they focus on environmental issues of healthcare.
-There will also be elements they avoid, maybe outsourcing to someone more appropriate.
+They will also avoid elements, maybe outsourcing to someone more appropriate.